About the Firm

 Debbie was born in Dallas, Texas, and has lived in Florida most of her life.
 In her spare time, she enjoys outdoor activities such as fishing and boating off of the west coast of Florida with her husband, Mark.
 She runs every day with her chocolate Labrador retriever, Mocha.

-Nicole Lehmann comes to our firm with approximately 9 years of experience as a paralegal.
+Nicole Lehmann joined our firm in 2008 and has approximately 19 years of experience as a paralegal.
 In 1995, Nicole earned her Associates Degree for Paralegal while studying at Florida Metropolitan University.
-She is currently enrolled at Polk State College to pursue an additional degree in Nursing.
-Over the last 6 years, Nicole has focused primarily on litigation cases, which included automobile accidents, slip and falls, product liability, and wrongful death cases.
+Additionally, Nicole attended Polk State College taking classes related to the medical science field, which included Anatomy, Physiology and Microbiology.
+Over the last 15 years, Nicole has focused primarily on litigation cases, which include automobile accidents, slip and falls, product liability, medical malpractice, and wrongful death cases.
 We at Moody Law, P.A. are very proud and lucky to have Nicole with her vast litigation experience in personal injury law.
 Her primary duties are to assist with the firm’s litigation cases.

-Nicole is a native and life long resident of Florida.
+Nicole is a native and lifelong resident of Florida.
 She has resided in Polk County since 1986.
-In her spare time, Nicole enjoys cooking, outdoor activities, crafts, sewing, and most of all, spending time with her three children, Jonathan, Nicholas and Tiffany.
+In her spare time, Nicole enjoys cooking, traveling, crafts, and most of all, spending time with her family.
+Nicole has three children and two grandchildren.

 With more than 15 years in the legal industry, Samatha Yost joined Moody Law as a litigation paralegal whose primary focus is on personal injury and medical malpractice.
 She assists in all phases of litigation, from inception through discovery and trial.